-Use OCLC or Worldcat to find the appropriate form of the publisher name by searching for the journal title if the Publisher field is not populated with a metadata value or has an error in the publisher name.
+Use the publisher website or Worldcat to find the appropriate form of the publisher name by searching for the journal title if the Publisher field is not populated with a metadata value or has an error in the publisher name.
 Then enter the name of the publisher in the record.